WOEIP/truck-tracker-backend/README.md

 ### Requirements

   - Node.js >= 7.4.0
- - PostgresSQL server
+  - PostgreSQL server >= 9.1  *(9.5 recommended)*
+    - The following instructions were tested on PostgeSQL 9.5, any version of Postgres greater than 9.1 will probably work but ymmv.

 ### Getting Started

-  1. Make sure all of the [requirements](#Requirements) are installed and running on your computer.
+  1. Make sure all of the [requirements](#requirements) are installed and running on your computer.
   2. Provide the database connection information to the application.
 This can be done one of two ways
       - Create a `development.json` in `config/secret` and populate it with the your connection information:
         ```json